breser/git2consul/README.md

 #### Requirements / Caveats

 * git2consul does most of its Git work by shelling out to git.
 Git must be installed and on your path.
-* git2consul prefers ssh://... git URIs for authenticating to sensitive repos. http://... is okay for publicly readable repos.
+* git2consul prefers ssh://... git URIs for authenticating to sensitive repos. http://... is accepted for publicly readable repos.
 * git2consul does the rest of its work by calling Consul's REST API.
 * git2consul requires write access to the KV store of its Consul agent.
 * git2consul has only been tested on Unix.